Habesha kemis

-Habesha kemis is the traditional attire of Habesha women.
+Habesha kemis (ቀሚስ lit.
+"Shirt" or "Dress") is the traditional attire of Habesha women.

-The ankle length dress is usually worn by Ethiopian and Eritrean women at formal events, holidays and invitations.
-But it comes in many forms nowadays.
+The ankle length dress is usually worn by Ethiopian and Eritrean women at formal events, holidays and invitations, and comes in many regional varieties.
+It features intricate embroidery along the hems.
 It is made of cotton fabric, and typically comes in white, grey or beige shades.
 Many women also wrap a shawl called a netela around the formal dress.

+The Habesha kemis influenced the design of the 20th century dashiki.
+The dashiki was born from a wax print pattern by Dutch designer Toon van de Mannaker for Netherlands-based Vlisco.
+Van de Mannaker's print pattern was inspired by the silk embroidered tunics worn by Christian Ethiopian noblewomen in the 19th century.